Of Pancit Alanganin, Sinuso, Dinuguan and Putong Polo

 Spread the love

-Tito, alam mo ba ang alanganing pancit?
-“A friend asked me while we were having dinner at her mom’s house.
-My spoon stopped in midair, like in suspended animation, my left eyebrow arched sky high on its own.
-She burst into laughter, seeing my reaction.
+Tito, alam mo ba ang alanganing pancit? ” Joyce, the eldest daughter of Ana, a friend and former Mayor of my hometown, asked me while we were having dinner at her mom’s house, if I knew about pancit (noodles) that is not really pancit, yet it is still considered pancit — my rough interpretation.
+My spoon stopped in midair, in suspended animation, my left eyebrow arched sky-high on its own.
+She burst out laughing at my reaction.

-I know there is baklang alimango but baklang pancit?
-Come on!
-(There was no baklang alimango until some Dummkopft thought it funny – funnymyass – to call it so.
-Baklang alimango was known as luno when I was growing up, apparently because of its inherent characteristic – soft-shelled, hence luno (soft, weak).
+Baklang alimango (gay crab), in my childhood, was called luno (soft, weak), apparently because of its inherent characteristic—soft-shelled, hence luno.
 A bakla is supposed to be luno, weak.
 Those who define bakla as such may visit a leather gay bar for the surprise of their life.
-If you are one of them, don’t forget to carry a lub with you should you get lost in the darkroom.
-You may be in for a rough ride which can make you think twice before you say bakla next time you see a soft-shelled alimango.*
+If you are one of them, don’t forget to carry a lube with you, should you get lost in the darkroom.
+You may be in for a rough ride, which can make you think twice before you say bakla next time you see a soft-shelled alimango.

-My friend bought 2 kg of Sinuso.
-Fry them, that was how I remember my Dad liked them, she suggested.
+Joyce bought 2 kg of Sinuso.
+“Fry them,” she suggested, “that’s how I remember my Dad liked them.”
 Good for breakfast, her mom told me.
 I went home with my share of Sinuso.
-Breakfast time and I had a spoonful of them – and stopped after a spoonful.
+Breakfast time, and I had a spoonful of them—and stopped after a spoonful.
 No more fried mammary gland in fried rice for me, please.
 Must have been my imagination.
 Wyatt, my transient boarder, liked Sinuso.
 Again, I say different strokes for different folks.

-Dinuguan (Pork blood stew)
+Dinuguan (pork blood stew)

-“We’ll have dinuguan in Marilao.
-Very good with their putong polo.
-“That was my friend again, her eyes glowing with animation, talking about our next stop.
-Marilao is another town in Bulacan, next to Bocaue, if you are south-bound.
-It was our next stop – another restaurant/carinderia, offering the best blood stew in town and equally famous for its rice cakes called putong polo.
-Polo, now Valenzuela City, shares border with Marilao, and the claim to fame to Putong Polo.
+Marilao is another town in Bulacan, located next to Bocaue, if you are traveling southbound.
+It was our next stop—another restaurant/carinderia, offering the best dinuguan in town and equally famous for its rice cakes called putong Polo. (rice cakes) Polo was a town until it became part of Metro Manila and is now called Valenzuela City.
+It borders Marilao, and its claim to fame is Putong Polo.

-“I can have the puto, you can have the dinuguan, “I wanted to say.
-Dinuguan is not suitable for people with high uric acid.
+“I can have the puto, you can have the dinuguan,” I wanted to say.
+Dinuguan is not recommended for individuals with high uric acid levels.
 I am one of those people.
-I was not risking another gout attack eating dinuguan.
-I had pancit palabok instead, another kind of dish noodles with shrimp gravy.
+I wasn’t risking another gout attack by eating dinuguan.
+I had pancit palabok instead, another type of noodle dish with shrimp gravy.
 Even this could trigger a gout attack, but I was taking the risk.
 In the end, I could not resist soaking my puto in the blood stew.
 I woke up the next day feeling the pain in my left foot.
 Oh, the beautiful things I can live without!
 Never mind, who cares anyway for dinuguan on a sizzling day like that day in a carinderia/resto in flame?
-I can try again in December.
+I can try again in December, when I return home.

 The permanent menu